Autumn Color Theme Flowers

 When it comes to the addition of bright, happy yellow flowers, Rudbeckia is the flower of choice.
 This native plant is very easy to care for and will slowly spread to fill in an area while remaining under control.
-Rudbeckia is more commonly known as Black-Eyed Susan, and has that familiar daisy-like appearance with bright yellow petals around a deep brown or black center.
+Rudbeckia is more commonly known as black-eyed Susan, and has that familiar daisy-like appearance with bright yellow petals around a deep brown or black center.

 The best part about Rudbeckia is that it is very drought tolerant, isn't picky about location, and will bloom for several weeks.
-Every year I look forward to my patch of Black-Eyed Susans to show their stuff and brighten the garden bed.
+Every year I look forward to my patch of black-eyed Susans to show their stuff and brighten the garden bed.

 The most popular variety is certainly Goldsturn, and it is very reliable and prolific.
 However, Fulgida is another great choice with a more wispy appearance but an even longer bloom period.

 To care for Rudbeckia, little effort is required.
 In fact, you can choose to do nothing if you like.
 They will break down naturally and the new batch will cover the old growth each year.
-Even so, I like to chop the old woody stems to the ground in spring when the are completely dried out.
+Even so, I like to chop the old woody stems to the ground in spring when they are completely dried out.
 This annual task goes very quickly.

 Best Red Fall Flowers

-Perhaps the biggest star of autumn in the perennial bed is Sedum.
+Perhaps the biggest star of autumn in the perennial bed is sedum.
 With a range of colors available from burnt orange to red to black, there is a color that will fit any landscape.

 For the best red fall flower color, choose Autumn Joy or Autumn Fire.
 Both are brilliant and the blooms will literally cover the green plants over an extended period of time in fall.
 This rich color looks amazing next to purple, so asters make a good neighbor.

-Caring for Sedum is much like Rudbeckia, where you can choose to do nothing.
+Caring for sedum is much like Rudbeckia, where you can choose to do nothing.
 However, like Rudbeckia, a spring trim is a great idea.
 I like to wait until the new growth is 6 inches high or so, and then I hack the old growth off with a hedge trimmer just above the new growth.
 This way, nobody steps on the tender young plants in spring.

 Awesome Fall Perennials